How to Submit a Proposal

 Information on Preparing Your Proposal

-- Propose a new course, either as a free elective or as part of a program.
-Please use a separate form for each new course you are proposing
+- Propose a new course.
+Use a separate form for each new course you are proposing

-- If your new course is to be included within a specific program, then you should also complete the section covering a program revision (this can be done using the same form).
+- If the new course is to be included within a specific program, then you should also complete the section covering a program revision (this can be done using the same form).

 Possible revisions to courses: